kimchidonut0/terraform-eks/README.md

 This solution deploys the [paulbouwer/hello-kubernetes](https://hub.docker.com/r/paulbouwer/hello-kubernetes) container into an AWS EKS cluster, while creating necessary VPC and security settings

+## Justification:
+**Networking and Security:**
+This module uses the official Terraform AWS VPC and EKS modules to provision a secure environment for kubernetes clusters.
+Worker nodes are placed in private subnets, making them inaccessible directly from the internet, while public subnets are used only for load balancer endpoints.
+A NAT Gateway is deployed to allow nodes to access the internet for updates and image pulls without exposing them publicly.
+Security groups and IAM roles are automatically managed by the modules to follow AWS and Kubernetes best practices, minimizing manual configuration and reducing the risk of misconfiguration.

+**Kubernetes Deployment:**
+The Kubernetes resources (namespace, deployment, and service) are provisioned using the Terraform Kubernetes provider.
+The deployment runs a single replica of the container image (`paulbouwer/hello-kubernetes:1.7` in this example) and exposes it via a Kubernetes LoadBalancer service.
+An external Elastic Load Balancer (ELB) routes traffic to the private worker nodes, allowing for secure access to the application while keeping the application pods themselves in private subnets.

 ---

 ## AWS Authentication